gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/README.md

 ### Mute All Outputs (Set to Input 0)

-The following `curl` command sets all outputs to input 0, effectively muting the device:
+The following `curl` command sets all outputs to input 0, effectively muting all outputs on the device:

 ```bash
 curl --http0.9 -X POST "http://IP-ADDRESS/inform.cgi?undefined" \